JohannesMP/com.johannesmp.blog/_posts/2017-02-13-fixing-jekyll-serve-on-windows.md

 ## Fix "The GitHub API credentials you provided aren't valid."

-Lastly, when trying to run `jekyll serve` you may see one of these errors:
+When trying to run `jekyll serve` you may see one of these errors:

 ```bash
 Error:  The GitHub API credentials you provided aren't valid.